vivienrauch/macromeals-pp4/TESTING.md

     - I couldn't figure out how to resize the summernote widget field to fit the mobile screen properly.

+    - For some reason the toggle navigation is stuck in an 'in-between' state on Ipad Mini screen.

 Return to [README.md](README.md#macromeals-pp4)